JeffDeCola/hello-go-deploy-gke/README.md

 kubectl proxy
 ```

-And open in a browser,
+And open in a browser and enter your token,

 [localhost:8001](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy)